 The Berkshires, MA

-Every June, the Berkshire Mountains come alive with the sound of music thanks to the region’s renowned Tanglewood Festival, where the Boston Symphony Orchestra has summered since 1937.
-But this idyllic region—under three hours from New York—lays claim to more than just song.
+This idyllic region—under three hours from New York—lays claim to more than just its renowned Tanglewood Festival.
 If neighboring Stockbridge looks like it’s out of a Norman Rockwell painting, that’s because it is: the artist lived and worked here for 25 years.
 Tour his namesake museum and studio to see nearly 1,000 original paintings and drawings, or delve into another cultural icon’s history at Arrowhead, Herman Melville’s restored home and farm.
 Just 10 minutes away, in Lenox, the fin-de-siècle mansion that inspired the author and his peers is now Wheatleigh, a gracious boutique hotel on grounds designed by Frederick Law Olmstead.
 Its acclaimed on-site restaurant has some of the best cuisine in the country, but if you're seeking a more casual affair, head to Great Barrington for the seasonal dishes at The Prairie Whale.

-A 90-minute train ride is all it takes to reach Philly—a city better known for its historic legacy than dynamic food scene.
-But that's all changing thanks to an influx of pioneering chefs and restauranteurs.
-Start by tasting your way through the varied and sometimes unexpected vendors at the Reading Terminal Market (Fox & Son Fancy Corndogs is quickly becoming a local favorite), then try some of the city's heavy hitters including roasted halibut in spicy fennel broth at Harp & Crown or suckling pig agnolotti at Fishtown’s Wm.
+A 90-minute train ride is all it takes to reach Philly, a city better known for its historic legacy than dynamic food scene.
+That's all changing thanks to an influx of pioneering chefs and restauranteurs.
+Start by tasting your way through the varied and sometimes unexpected vendors at the Reading Terminal Market (Fox & Son Fancy Corndogs has become a local favorite), then try some of the city's heavy hitters including roasted halibut in spicy fennel broth at Harp & Crown or suckling pig agnolotti at Fishtown’s Wm.
 Mulherin’s Sons.
-Luckily, the latter now has four Instagram-worthy guestrooms to help make your stumble home that much quicker.
+Luckily, the latter now has four Instagram-worthy guest rooms to help make your stumble home that much quicker.
 Put some culture on your agenda with a visit to see the collection of Cy Twombly works at the Philadelphia Museum of Art, then make your way to Independence Hall for a peek at the Liberty Bell and a pint in the neighboring beer garden.

 Pink sands, crystal waters, swaying palms—all less than a 90-minute flight from New York?
 Believe it.
-Bermuda’s many charms lie in its simple pleasures, from fresh-caught fish and trees dripping with fruit to its laid-back embrace of what’s lovingly referred to as island time.
-Post up in one of the new ocean-hued rooms at the Fairmont Hamilton Princess, which recently underwent a sweeping $100 million renovation, then grab your snorkels to see parrot and angel fish at reef-filled Jobson’s Cove, arguably the isle’s most picturesque beach.
+Bermuda’s many charms lie in its simple pleasures, from fresh-caught fish, and trees dripping with fruit to its laid-back embrace of what’s lovingly referred to as island time.
+Post up in one of the ocean-hued rooms at the Fairmont Hamilton Princess, then grab your snorkels to see parrot and angel fish at reef-filled Jobson’s Cove, arguably the isle’s most picturesque beach.
 Feeling a little sunburnt?
 Venture into the capital city of Hamilton, with its pastel buildings and sailboat-dotted harbor, and grab a seat at Devil’s Isle, where the octopus grain bowl and grilled rockfish sandwich are an ideal foundation for the famous rum swizzle punch at local watering hole Hog Penny Pub.

 - America’s Best Long Weekend Getaways